Development Finance Consulting | Unlock ODA Grants & Loans for Sustainable Growth

 • Undergo impact assessment and due diligence.

-• Align with priority themes (e.g., climate, jobs, infrastructure).
+• Align with priority themes such as climate, jobs, and infrastructure.

-Development finance enables sustainable trade by funding green, climate-resilient infrastructure (ports, roads, logistics), supporting standards and certifications, and financing value chains that help exporters compete responsibly in global markets.
+Development finance enables sustainable trade by funding green infrastructure, supporting standards and certifications, and financing value chains that help exporters compete responsibly.

-Reliable data underpins evidence-based policy and investment decisions.
-It improves transparency, accountability, and performance tracking, and helps align financing with national strategies and the SDGs.
+Reliable data underpins evidence-based policy, improves transparency and accountability, and helps align financing with national strategies and the SDGs.

-The CRS is a global database managed by the OECD DAC that tracks official development finance flows.
-It provides project-level data from donor countries and multilateral agencies to enhance transparency and coordination.
+The CRS is an OECD DAC database that tracks official development finance flows with project-level data from donor countries and multilateral agencies.

-Rio Markers are OECD indicators used to track aid that targets climate mitigation and adaptation, biodiversity, and desertification.
-They help assess how much development finance supports environmental goals and alignment with the Rio Conventions and Paris Agreement.
+Rio Markers are OECD indicators tracking aid that targets climate mitigation and adaptation, biodiversity, and desertification, helping assess alignment with the Rio Conventions and Paris Agreement.

 Advance Your Development Finance Goals